MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 **Q:** The above sample configuration has created only 7.2TB volumes.
 Can I create bigger or smaller volumes?

 **A:** Dedup runs one thread per volume.
 As the volume size becomes bigger, dedup requires more time to complete its optimization.
 On the other hand with small volumes there is less data in which to find duplicate chunks, which can result in reduced savings.
-So, it is advisable to fine tune the volume size based on total churn and system hardware capabilities for optimal savings.
+So, it is advisable to fine-tune the volume size based on total churn and system hardware capabilities for optimal savings.
 More detailed information on determining volume sizes used with deduplication can be found in Sizing volumes for Deduplication in Windows Server.
 For more detailed information on determining volume sizes used with deduplication see [Sizing Volumes for Data Deduplication](https://go.microsoft.com/fwlink/?LinkId=522575).